 WordPress powers more than 40% of websites on the internet.
 Its popularity comes down to flexibility, ownership, and a giant plugin ecosystem that can turn a simple blog into an e-commerce powerhouse, a media library, or a membership site.
 That plugin library is both a gift and a headache.

 Liquid Web’s recent study on plugin fatigue looked at responses from 1,006 current and former WordPress users.
-The data paints a clear picture: the plugin problem is growing, especially for users with complex sites or higher plugin counts.
+The data shows that plugin fatigue tends to affect users with larger or more complex setups, but it often stems from plugin sprawl and inconsistent management.

 The Numbers Don’t Lie

 You’d expect a few plugins here and there to be manageable.
 But when you hit 10 or more, everything slows down, literally and figuratively.
-Among users managing 10+ plugins, reports of plugin fatigue jumped by 119%.
+Users with 10 or more plugins are more than twice as likely to report plugin fatigue (57%) compared to those with five or fewer (26%).

 Here’s what’s wearing people out: